imagina/magento2-placetopay/README.md

 ## Configuration in Magento panel

-The configuration can be found in Stores > Configuration > Sales > Payment Methods > Imagina PlacetpLatam.
+The configuration can be found in Stores > Configuration > Sales > Payment Methods > Imagina Placetopay.
 It should be pretty straight-forward.

     - Mode = "Development" for devs
     - Login = Provided by PlaceToPay plataform